nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 this specific employee's contact information back to the currently active contact information list from the archived record.

-The completed archive person's contact information feature consists of four commands with slightly different formats, which complement one another, to provide a set of useful commands for enhanced user experiences.
+The archiving-employee feature consists of four commands with slightly different formats, which complement one another, to provide a set of useful commands for enhanced user experiences.
 The four commands are :